arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 You can see that `(:>)` and `(:<|>)` are just normal datatype definitions.
 They only look weird because they are made of symbols and written infix.

-Type operators help us write long type definitions that are easy to understand.
+Type operators help when writing long type definitions.
+They keep the long type definition easy to understand.
 Take the following API definition:

 ```haskell
 type MyAPI = "foo" :> "bar" >: Get '[JSON] [Int]